zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 ## Resources {#section_tdn_dvb_wdb .section}

 The class refers to the set of all resources in MaxCompute.
 The element of this set is Resource.
-The code example is shown as follows:
+The code example is as follows:

 ```
     Account account = new AliyunAccount("my_access_id", "my_access_key");